Resources for Support Coordinators

 For participants with high or complex support needs, the NDIA may provide capacity building funding to support their search for suitable housing.

-This Looking for Somewhere to Live guide from the Summer Foundation provides detailed information for people who want to access NDIS funding to support their housing search.
+This Looking for Somewhere to Live guide (created by the Summer Foundation) provides detailed information for people who want to access NDIS funding to support their housing search.
 This video explains how SDA is funded, while this video gives a quick overview of the process for assessing your participant’s eligibility for SDA funding.

 Types of housing for people with disability